phueb/CHILDES-SRL/README.md

 - 2019: The current work is an extension of the previous, leveraging the powerful deep-learning model BERT.
 Investigation into the inner workings of the model began in in September 2019 while under the supervision of [Cynthia Fisher](https://psychology.illinois.edu/directory/profile/clfishe) at the Department of Psychology at [UIUC](https://psychology.illinois.edu/).

-- 2020: Experimentation with with joint training BERT on SRL and MLM began.
+- 2020 (Spring): Experimentation with with joint training BERT on SRL and MLM began.
 The joint training procedure is similar to what is proposed in [https://arxiv.org/pdf/1901.11504.pdf](https://arxiv.org/pdf/1901.11504.pdf)

+- 2020 (Summer): Having found little benefit for joint SRL and MLM training, a new line of research into how the model's success on syntactic knowledge tasks compares to BERT-Base, which is larger and trained on much more data.
+Probing data can be found [here](https://github.com/phueb/Babeval).

 ## BERT